On the Wild Side: Introducing Jan Balala

 Tell us, where have you travelled with Wild Women?

-My first WWE trip was back in 2004 on a kayaking trip on Lake Superior.
+My first Wild Women Expeditions trip was back in 2004 on a kayaking trip on Lake Superior.
 I had recently made the switch from canoeing to kayaking, and though I didn’t need to, I took my own kayak.
 I bought it from a friend (and kayak guide) and didn’t want to invest a lot of money until I was sure I was going to like it.
 I loved it!
 On my way home, I saw a sign and am pretty sure it was Swift Canoe and Kayak.
 For some reason, I just had to stop, and while the salesman was talking to me, I spotted it.
 Across the lot.
 Sitting there calling my name.
 It was a 17-foot long fiberglass Necky Looksha sea kayak.
 The fit was perfect.
 The color yellow!
 I bought another pair of saddles for my rack and continued down the highway with my new “Top Banana.”

 Why did you choose us?